Chart Color Schemes

 Infrastructure

-Penola has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Penola has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region: Lower Limestone Coast Water Allocation Plan, Limestone Coast Energy Park, Wattle Range Council General Code Amendment, and Melbourne To Adelaide Freight Rail Improvements are key projects, with the following details those most relevant.
+AreaSearch has identified one major project likely impacting the region.
+Key projects include the Lower Limestone Coast Water Allocation Plan, Limestone Coast Energy Park, Wattle Range Council General Code Amendment, and Melbourne To Adelaide Freight Rail Improvements.
+The most relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.